 If you want to break down a monolithic and your end goal is microservices, you could still start with a self-contained system and then move towards microservices.
 Though you have to be patient while breaking down SCS units to make your software more agile.

 As mentioned above, planning is more important than ever otherwise you might end up with SCS units that get bulkier and bigger with time.
-If that does happen, you will have to start breaking them those too into microservices.
+If that does happen, you will have to start breaking them into microservices.